yegor256/takes/README.md

 )
 ```

-Then, you need to show a login link to the user, which they
+Then, you need to show a login link to the user, which the user
 can click to get to the Facebook OAuth authentication page.
 Here is how
 you do this with XeResponse: